vav-354/Brain-tumor-detection/README.md

 3. The documentation report is in the summary pdf.

-4. The video link :
+4. The yt video link : https://youtu.be/O4jTzPoKkHA